explorigin/es6-externs/README.md

 - Iterator
 - WeakMap

-## Haxe Core Types
+## Tools
-- StringMap, IntMap, ObjectMap
-    - implemented as a wrapper around ES6 Map type
-- WeakMap
-    - partially implemented as a wrapper around ES6 WeakMap type
+- IteratorAdapter - wraps ES6 Iterator to be compatibile with Haxe's Iterator interface.